Data-driven prediction and origin identification of epidemics in population networks: SIR model

+In this work, we introduce data-driven reverse engineering of models for the spread of an epidemic through a population network.
+The model structure and parameters are inferred from noisy observations using a Bayesian framework for uncertainty quantification (UQ); Bayesian inference enables robust predictions and the rational selection of the best among competing models using data-based evidence.
+At the same time, Bayesian inference involves sampling of the (potentially high-dimensional) parameter space, requiring repeated evaluations of the forward model.
+As such, in cases where the forward model is complex and computationally intensive (e.g., a large network with intricate connectivity), the Bayesian approach may be prohibitively expensive.
+Yet the Bayesian setting is of considerable practical interest given its potential applications to real-world data collection: efficient parameter estimation would enable calibration of the models with actual observations, and models could be compared based on their degree of fit.

+In what follows, we apply our Bayesian uncertainty quantification framework $\Pi$4U to an extension of the SIR model to graphs. $\Pi$4U is an efficient parallel implementation of the transitional Markov chain Monte Carlo (TMCMC) algorithm, which offsets the complexity of UQ approaches by making use of modern parallel computation to run many copies of the model simultaneously \cite{pi4uref5,pi4u}.
+Using noisy, simulated data, we show that our method is able to efficiently estimate values of the model parameters and their underlying uncertainties.
+The $\Pi$4U framework is also convenient for Bayesian model selection, which we use to identify the origin of the epidemic (see, e.g., \cite{haggett}) by considering each possible starting location as a separate model.
+Bayesian approaches thus show significant potential to aid in real-world epidemic modeling and mitigation.

-\section{SIR Model}
+\section{SIR model}

-There are a number of approaches to mathematically modeling the spread of a disease through a population; here, we consider the Susceptible-Infective-Removed (SIR) model, an ordinary differential equation model which approximates the dynamics of an epidemic over continuous time.
-The SIR model decomposes the population into three eponymous groups: hosts who are \emph{susceptible} to the disease, hosts who are infected and contagious (the \emph{infective} group), and hosts who neither susceptible nor infected (the \emph{removed} group), either via gained immunity from recovery or due to a vaccine, quarantine policies, or disease-related death.
+The SIR epidemic model decomposes a population into three eponymous groups: hosts who are \emph{susceptible} to the disease, hosts who are infected and contagious (the \emph{infective} group), and hosts who are neither susceptible nor infected, either via gained immunity from recovery or due to a vaccine, quarantine policies, or disease-related death (the \emph{removed} group).

-\subsection{Single Population Model}
+\subsubsection{Single population model}

-Let $S(t)$, $I(t)$, and $R(t)$ denote the size of the susceptible, infective, and removed groups, respectively, as a function of a continuous time $t$.
-The SIR model makes three main assumptions.
-First, since the timescale on which the disease evolves is assumed to be much shorter than the scale on which the population may evolve via, e.g., births or natural deaths, the population $Y$ is assumed constant, and so
+Let $S(t)$, $I(t)$, and $R(t)$ denote the size of the susceptible, infective, and removed groups, respectively, as functions of a continuous time $t$.
+The SIR model is based on three main assumptions: first, since the timescale on which the disease evolves is assumed to be much shorter than the timescale on which the population may evolve via, e.g., births or natural deaths, the population $Y$ is assumed constant, and so